-- our future operating results; - our business prospects and the prospects of our portfolio companies; - the dependence of our future success on the general economy and its impact on the industries in which we invest; - the impact of a protracted decline in the liquidity of credit markets on our business; - the impact of increased competition; - the impact of fluctuations in interest rates on our business and our portfolio companies; - our contractual arrangements and relationships with third parties; - the valuation of our investments in portfolio companies, particularly those having no liquid trading market; - actual and potential conflicts of interest with the Nuveen Churchill Advisors LLC, our investment adviser (the "Adviser") and Churchill Asset Management LLC, our investment sub-adviser ("Churchill" or the "Sub-Adviser", and together with the Adviser, the "Advisers"), and/or their respective affiliates; - the ability of our portfolio companies to achieve their objectives; - the use of borrowed money to finance a portion of our investments; - the adequacy of our financing sources and working capital; - the timing of cash flows, if any, from the operations of our portfolio companies; - the ability of Churchill, our investment sub-adviser, to locate suitable investments for us and to monitor and administer our investments; - the ability of the Advisers or their respective affiliates to attract and retain highly talented professionals; - our ability to qualify and maintain our qualification as a regulated investment company (a "RIC") and as a business development company ("BDC"); and - the impact of future legislation and regulation on our business and our portfolio companies.
+- · our future operating results; - · our business prospects and the prospects of our portfolio companies; - · the dependence of our future success on the general economy and its impact on the industries in which we invest; - the impact of a protracted decline in the liquidity of credit markets on our business; - · the impact of increased competition; - the impact of fluctuations in interest rates on our business and our portfolio companies; - our contractual arrangements and relationships with third parties; - the valuation of our investments in portfolio companies, particularly those having no liquid trading market; - actual and potential conflicts of interest with the Nuveen Churchill Advisors LLC, our investment adviser (the "Adviser") and Churchill Asset Management LLC, our investment sub-adviser ("Churchill" or the "Sub-Adviser", and together with the Adviser, the "Advisers"), and/or their respective affiliates; - the ability of our portfolio companies to achieve their objectives; - the use of borrowed money to finance a portion of our investments; - · the adequacy of our financing sources and working capital; - · the timing of cash flows, if any, from the operations of our portfolio companies; - · the ability of Churchill, our investment sub-adviser, to locate suitable investments for us and to monitor and administer our investments; - the ability of the Advisers or their respective affiliates to attract and retain highly talented professionals; - · our ability to qualify and maintain our qualification as a regulated investment company (a "RIC") and as a business development company ("BDC"); and - the impact of future legislation and regulation on our business and our portfolio companies.

-Additionally, our actual results and financial condition may differ materially as a result of the continued impact of the novel coronavirus ("COVID-19") pandemic, including without limitation: the length and duration of the

-COVID-19 outbreak in the United States as well as worldwide and the magnitude of the economic impact of that outbreak; the effect of the COVID-19 pandemic on our business prospects and the prospects of our portfolio companies, including our and their ability to achieve our respective objectives; and the effect of the disruptions caused by the COVID-19 pandemic on our ability to continue to effectively manage our business (including on our ability to source and close new investment opportunities) and on the availability of equity and debt capital and our use of borrowed money to finance a portion of our investments.
+Additionally, our actual results and financial condition may differ materially as a result of the continued impact of the novel coronavirus ("COVID-19") pandemic, including, without limitation: the length and duration of the COVID-19 outbreak in the United States as well as worldwide and the magnitude of the economic impact of that outbreak; the effect of the COVID-19 pandemic on our business prospects and the prospects of our portfolio companies, including our and their ability to achieve our respective objectives; and the effect of the disruptions caused by the COVID-19 pandemic on our ability to continue to effectively manage our business (including on our ability to source and close new investment opportunities) and on the availability of equity and debt capital and our use of borrowed money to finance a portion of our investments.

 Although we believe that the assumptions on which these forward-looking statements are reasonable, any of those assumptions could prove to be inaccurate, and as a result, the forward-looking statements based on those assumptions also could be inaccurate.
 In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this report should not be regarded as a representation by us that our plans and objectives will be achieved.
 These forward-looking statements apply only as of the date of this report.
 We do not undertake any obligation to update or revise any forward-looking statements or any other information contained herein, except as required by applicable law.
-The safe harbor provisions of Section 21E of the 1934 Act, which preclude civil liability for certain forward-looking statements, do not apply to the forward-looking statements in this report because we are an investment company.

-PART I. FINANCIAL INFORMATION
+PART I. FINANCIAL INFORMATION ITEM 1.

-ITEM 1.
 CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED)

-NUVEEN CHURCHILL BDC INC. CONSOLIDATED STATEMENTS OF ASSETS AND LIABILITIES (UNAUDITED) (dollars in thousands, except share and per share data)
+NUVEEN CHURCHILL DIRECT LENDING CORP.
+CONSOLIDATED STATEMENTS OF ASSETS AND LIABILITIES (UNAUDITED) (dollars in thousands, except share and per share data)